LINDA WERTHEIMER, HOST:

 JOHNSON: Well, what can I say?
 I appreciate their vote of confidence.
 If no one comes forward in the next election, then they'll be another election.
 I guess we'll go through that until we get a mayor.

 WERTHEIMER: And Johnson says the work is rewarding, whether organizing the local folk festival, keeping up the sidewalks or making sure that one caution light keeps blinking on and off.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.